-What all this really means is that you can be conversational at any level!
+What all this really means is you can be conversational at any level.

 5 Ways to Master Conversational Italian and Sound Like a True Italian

-First, let’s assume your Italian language basics are in place.
-Whether you’re a relative beginner or an advanced learner, you’ve done some coursework, have a core vocabulary and are up-to-speed with fundamental grammar skills.
+First, let’s assume you have your Italian language basics down.
+You’ve probably done some coursework, have a core vocabulary and are up-to-speed with fundamental grammar skills.